Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Future Research Directions

 \subsection{Testbeds and Real Pilots}

-The previous discussion regarding the need for scenarios and suitable simulators can be directly extended to the need for testing the correct operation of ML-enhanced functionalities in real networks, not only to validate their correct operation, but also to run experiments in conditions that simulators may not able to reproduce accurately.
-Therefore, the development of platforms and testbeds that support experimental research of WiFi-enhanced ML networks is a crucial aspect before deploying these solutions in real networks.
-An important aspect to consider, and which should be included in the design of ML-aware solutions, is that they will have to coexist with non-ML enabled solutions, and so potentially negative interactions should be considered in advance.
+The previous discussion regarding the need for scenarios and suitable simulators can be directly extended to the need for testing the correct operation of ML-enhanced functionalities in real networks, not only to validate their correct operation, but also to run experiments in conditions that simulators may not be able to reproduce accurately.
+Therefore, the development of platforms and testbeds that support the experimental research of Wi-Fi-enhanced ML networks is a crucial aspect before deploying these solutions in real networks.
+An important aspect to consider, and which should be included in the design of ML-aware solutions, is that they will have to coexist with non-ML-enabled solutions, and so potentially negative interactions should be considered in advance.
+An example of this is the Orbit testbed which provides access to nodes with hardware (\ac{GPU}) and software (Keras/TensorFlow) support for ML-based research (cf. Section~\ref{sec:testbeds}).